ermaccer/mkoasm/README.md

 | MK9 | ✔️ | ✔️ | ❌| PC |

-Scripts from MK9 and onwards are totally unsuppported.
+Scripts from Injustice and onwards are totally unsuppported.

 # Decompilation